Exploring two incredibly functional tool watches from the Tutima Glashütte M2 Collection...

 One of the ranges in Tutima’s portfolio is the M2.
 In their own words the M2 represents: “Uncompromising functionality and absolute reliability…the basic principles of a professional timing instrument.”

-To solidify this position in 1984 the German Air Force officially adopted an M2 NATO variant as the standard issue watch for fast jet pilots.
+To solidify this position in 1984 the German Air Force officially adopted an M2 military style strap variant as the standard issue watch for fast jet pilots.

 The M2 range is synonymous with high legibility, reliability, user comfort and multi-environment resistance.
 There are three models.
 The M2 Chronograph, the M2 Seven Seas, and the M2 Coastline.
 All are protected by a brushed titanium case pressure-proofed to at least 300m, topped off with anti-reflective sapphire crystal.
 We had on test an M2 Chronograph and an M2 Seven Seas.